VitaliyAnders/SystemUtilities.Api/README.md

 Open solution in Visual Studio
 Build and Run application ( F5 )

 Then just call the api ( from Postman for example )

 To get  (GET)    baseurl/api/SystemProcess
 To stop (DELETE) baseurl/api/SystemProcess/id  ( where id - some process number )

+## The process should be run under the User with enough access right to System processes.